Man reading a book

 Tips for Getting into the USC JD/MBA Program

 Applying for graduate school can quickly become a daunting task for potential applicants.
-Graduate school is an important step that can be critical to a career path and lifelong goals.
-To quell some potential worries, here are a few tips that may be helpful,
+Graduate school is an important step that can be critical to a successful career path and lifelong goals.
+To quell some potential worries, here are a few tips that may be helpful:

 Prepare Early

-Deadlines for USC applications occur on January 15th for fall terms, September 15th for spring, and February 1st for summer.
+Deadlines for USC applications occur on December 15th for fall terms and September 15th for spring.
 Make sure to have all required testing done well in advance, but before the five year expiration rate.
-Keep in mind that the application will take some time to do, and that having all of the required papers and scores beforehand will save an enormous amount of time.
+Keep in mind that the application will take some time to complete and that having all of the required papers and scores beforehand will save an enormous amount of time.

 Write Thoughtful Essays

 USC’s mission statement says "the development of human beings and society as a whole through the cultivation and enrichment of the human mind and spirit."
-To that end, USC will prioritize applicants that would fit into this mold and bring something of that kind to those around them.
-It is essential to consider this while building an application or writing an essay or personal statement.
-Consider the USC MBA entry essay topics with this idea in mind.
-An essay that follows USC’s ideals is much more likely to stand out from the crowd.
-However, the mission statement should be present in the essay while staying on topic.
+To that end, USC will prioritize applicants who fit into this mold and add value to those around them.
+It is essential to consider this while building an application or writing essays.

 Strong Letters of Recommendation